 Orthodontic Department

-Orthodontic treatment is the process of straightening or moving teeth in order to improve the appearance and bite of the teeth.
-It can also help to maintain the long-term health of the teeth, gums and jaw joints.
+Orthodontics is a specialised branch of dentistry.
+Orthodontic treatment is the process of moving teeth in order to improve the bite and appearance of the teeth.
+It can also help to maintain the long-term health of the teeth and gums in some situations.

-The Orthodontic Department at Harrogate and District NHS Foundation Trust is a part-time department with clinical alliances to York Hospital.
-Mr Kindelan, Consultant Orthodontist, is the Lead Clinician at Harrogate and is based in York Hospital.
+The Orthodontic Department at Harrogate and District NHS Foundation Trust is a part-time department with clinical alliances with York Hospital.

 What to expect

-When you’re referred to the Orthodontic Department at Harrogate District Hospital, you will undergo a full examination of your teeth.
-During this process, you may need to have an X-ray, and your dentist or orthodontist may also make a plaster model.
-This helps develop a treatment plan which will be fully discussed with you.
+When you are referred to the Orthodontic Department at Harrogate District Hospital, you will undergo a full examination of your teeth.
+During this process, you may need to have an X-ray, and if treatment is indicated you will be booked onto the records clinic to have moulds (impressions) of your teeth taken, and clinical photographs.
+This helps develop a treatment plan which will be fully discussed with you, usually at a separate appointment.

-The length of treatment will vary depending on the severity of the original problem, and can take anything from a few months to a number of years.
-It is usually necessary to adjust a fixed brace every six to eight years.
+The length of treatment will vary depending on the severity of the original problem, and can take anything from a few months to a few years.

 Appliances